 Only votes cast "for" or "against" are included in determining the votes cast with respect to any matter presented for consideration at the Annual Meeting.
 As described above, when brokers do not have discretion to vote or do not exercise such discretion, the inability or failure to vote is referred to as a "broker non-vote."
-Proxies marked as abstaining, and any proxies returned by brokers as "non-votes" on behalf of shares held in street name because beneficial owners' did not vote on one or more matters to be acted upon at the Annual Meeting, will be treated as present for purposes of determining whether a quorum is present at the Annual Meeting.
+Proxies marked as abstaining, and any proxies returned by brokers as "non-votes" on behalf of shares held in street name because beneficial owners did not vote on one or more matters to be acted upon at the Annual Meeting, will be treated as present for purposes of determining whether a quorum is present at the Annual Meeting.
 Broker non-votes and abstentions will not be included in the vote total for the proposal to elect the nominees for director and will not affect the outcome of the vote for the proposal.
 In addition, under Virginia corporate law, abstentions are not counted as votes cast on a proposal.
-Therefore, abstentions and broker non-votes will not count either in favor of or against (i) the election of directors, (ii) the ratification of the appointment of Deloitte & Touche LLP, (iii) the non-binding proposal to approve the compensation of the named executive officers, (iv) the approval of the amendment to the Precigen, Inc. Amended and Restated 2013 Omnibus Incentive Plan (the "2013 Plan") to increase the number of shares of common stock which may be subject to awards thereunder by 10 million and (v) the approval of the amendment to the Precigen, Inc. 2019 Incentive Plan for Non-Employee Service Providers (the "2019 Plan") to increase the number of shares of common stock which may be subject to awards thereunder by 7 million.
+Therefore, abstentions and broker non-votes will not count either in favor of or against (i) the election of directors, (ii) the ratification of the appointment of Deloitte & Touche LLP, (iii) the non-binding proposal to approve the compensation of the named executive officers, and (iv) the approval of the 2023 Plan.